cyrraz/plothist/docs/basics/1d_hist.rst

 To only plot the comparison
 ===========================

-With any of the example above, you can use the ``plot_comparison`` function to only plot the comparison.
+With any of the example above, you can use the :func:`plot_comparison() <plothist.plotters.plot_comparison>` function to only plot the comparison.
 Here is an example with the efficiency comparison of two histograms:

 .. literalinclude:: ../examples/1d_hist/1d_comparison_only_efficiency.py
     :language: python